-You have just received your first phone call, the one every mother dreads and hopes to never have to answer.
+You have just received your first phone call, the one every mother dreads and hopes to never receive.
 The preschool wants you to know that your child is hitting or biting or kicking.
 That little guy or girl, who has never shown this behavior before, has apparently turned into the class tyrant.

 It was in kindergarten when my daughter demonstrated her prowess in tormenting others.
 I dropped this sweet, little dressed up diva at her elementary school and all was going relatively well for the first few months.
 Then I received my first phone call.
 She had kicked a little boy.
 This led to discussion, punishment, and resolution.

-A week went by when I got the next call saying she had hit another student.
+A week went by and then I got the next call; she had hit another student.
 Discussion, punishment, resolution.
 A few days went by when the call came once again.
 This time she had pinched.
 Incredulity on my part; then discussion, punishment, and what I realized was probably a temporary resolution.
 Another week went by, and she pulled hair.
 By this time I was sure my child had become the resident kindergarten bad kid!
-The funny part (I can say this now) is she never repeated an offense, this creative little five-year-old simply moved onto a new means of inflicting torment.
+The funny part (I can say this now) is she never repeated an offense; this creative little five-year-old simply moved onto a new means of inflicting torment.

 We rode this wave with her until she stopped.

 I’m not even sure why she finally stopped, maybe it was battle exhaustion on both our parts.
 We continued the punishment, worked with her teacher on multiple plans, varied our approach, and finally got to the other side of the battle.
 What I realized later is that she was expressing her unhappiness with her new life in what seemed to be the only way she knew how.

 As every mother does, I spent most of her kindergarten year avoiding the other moms.
 The last thing I wanted to feel was the judgment of my parenting skills from her peers’ parents.
 I was quite sure that my child and I were the focus of many discussions.
 I knew I had done something terribly wrong as a parent and was sure the world knew as well.